AdobeDocs/commerce-webapi/src/pages/graphql/schema/products/interfaces/types/configurable.md

 `product_id` | Int | Deprecated.
-This attribute is not needed and its value can be obtained from its parent `uid` | ID! | The unique ID for a `ConfigurableProductOptions` object `use_default` | Boolean | Indicates whether the option is the default `values` | [[ConfigurableProductOptionsValues]](#configProdOptionsValues) | An array that defines the `value_index` codes assigned to the configurable product
+This attribute is not needed and its value can be obtained from its parent `uid` | ID! | The unique ID for a `ConfigurableProductOptions` object `use_default` | Boolean | Indicates whether the option is the default `values` | [[ConfigurableProductOptionsValues]](#configurableproductoptionsvalues) | An array that defines the `value_index` codes assigned to the configurable product

-### ConfigurableProductOptionsSelection attributes {#ConfigurableProductOptionsSelection}
+### ConfigurableProductOptionsSelection attributes

 The `ConfigurableProductOptionsSelection` object contains metadata corresponding to the selectable configurable options for a product.
 Use this object in a `products` query to minimize the number of media gallery items that are displayed as the shopper selects configurable product options.
-[Limit the number of retrieved media gallery items](#media-gallery-example) demonstrates its use.
+[Limit the number of retrieved media gallery items](#limit-the-number-of-retrieved-media-gallery-items) demonstrates its use.

 Attribute | Type | Description
 --- | --- | ---
 `media_gallery` | [MediaGalleryInterface!] | Product images and videos corresponding to the specified configurable options selection
-`options_available_for_selection` | [[ConfigurableOptionAvailableForSelection!]](#ConfigurableOptionAvailableForSelection) | Lists the options selected and the options available as a result of the previous selections
+`options_available_for_selection` | [[ConfigurableOptionAvailableForSelection!]](#configurableoptionavailableforselection-attributes) | Lists the options selected and the options available as a result of the previous selections
 `variant` | SimpleProduct | The simple product represented by the selected configurable options.
 This object will be null until the shopper selects an option for each attribute

-### ConfigurableProductOptionsValues {#configProdOptionsValues}
+### ConfigurableProductOptionsValues

 The `ConfigurableProductOptionsValues` object contains the following attribute: